Difference Between Direct and Indirect Tax: Advantages & Disadvantages

 Introduction

-Taxation is an integral pillar in the economic framework of any nation.
-Whether you’re an individual or a business, understanding the difference between direct and indirect tax is paramount.
+Taxation is a cornerstone of any nation’s economic framework.
+Whether you’re an individual or a business, understanding the difference between direct and indirect tax is crucial.
 This guide delves deep into these two primary categories, aiding in clarity and informed financial decision-making.
+Let’s unravel the complexities and explore how each type of tax impacts you and the broader economy.

 What is Direct Tax?